Camilo-analytics/crm-sales-performance-sql/README.md

 ## Business Problem

-A B2B hardware company needed to understand how its sales pipeline was performing across regions, products, and agents.
-Sales management required clarity on where revenue was coming from, which agents were truly delivering value, and where opportunities were being lost.
+A B2B hardware company needed to evaluate the effectiveness of its sales pipeline.

+While revenue performance appeared strong, management lacked visibility into whether this growth was being achieved efficiently or at the expense of pricing discipline, deal quality, and long-term profitability.

+---

+## Business Question

+**Are we generating revenue efficiently, or are we sacrificing margin and deal quality to drive sales performance?**

+---

+## Analytical Framework

+The analysis was structured around four key pillars:

+1. **Revenue Performance**
+   How much revenue is being generated and where it is coming from.

+2. **Sales Efficiency**
+   How effectively agents convert opportunities into revenue.

+3. **Revenue Quality (Pricing & Margin Proxy)**
+   Whether revenue is being generated at sustainable price levels.

+4. **Pipeline Health**
+   How opportunities move through the funnel and where value is lost.

 ---